riccardo2001/riccardo2001/README.md

 I firmly believe that creativity is the key to solving complex problems.
 I strive to live every day with a "problem solver" mindset, tackling challenges with determination and a hint of eccentricity!

 > "I choose a lazy person to do a hard job.
-Because a lazy person will find an easy way to do it." – Riccardo
+Because a lazy person will find an easy way to do it." – Bill Gates

 ---